Invariant Gaussian fields on homogeneous spaces: explicit constructions and mean nodal volume: The typical spacing in a real-valued invariant field

-Let us start with a homogeneous \emph{real}-valued Gaussian field $\Phi$ on a riemannian homogeneous space $X$ with isometry group $G$.
-In view of the above pictures, if the correlation function of $\Phi$ is close enough to being an elementary spherical function, one expects $\Phi$ to exhibit some form of quasiperiodicity\footnote{In a mathematically loose sense.}. \\
+Let us start with a homogeneous \emph{real}-valued Gaussian field $\Phi$ on a Riemannian homogeneous space $X$.
+On the above pictures drawn on two-dimensional Riemannian symmetric spaces, we see that when the correlation function of $\Phi$ is close enough to being an elementary spherical function, one may expect $\Phi$ to exhibit some form of quasiperiodicity (we use the word ``quasiperiodic'' in a loose sense here, not a mathematically precise one).
+The previous pictures are drawn, of course, on very special (and commutative) spaces, but we shall henceforth work in the general setting of a general homogeneous space $X=G/K$ endowed with a left-$G$-invariant metric.

-Let us now see whether we can give a meaning to the ``quasiperiod".
+Let us now see whether we can give a meaning to the ``quasiperiod'' in such a general situation.
 Draw a geodesic $\gamma$ on $X$, and if $\Sigma_{}$ is a segment on $\gamma$, write $\mathcal{N}_{\Sigma}$ for the random variable recording the number of zeroes of $\Phi$ on $\Sigma$.
-Because the field $\Phi$ is homogeneous and the metric on $X$ is invariant, the probability distribution of $\mathcal{N}_{\Sigma}$ depends only on the length, say $|\Sigma(\gamma)|$, of $\Sigma$.
-The identity component of the subgroup of $G$ fixing $\gamma$ is a one-parameter subgroup of $G$, and reads $\exp_{G}(\R \vec{\gamma})$ for some $\vec{\gamma}$ in $\mathfrak{g}$ ; it is isomorphic to a circle if $X$ is of the compact type, and isomorphic to the additive group of the real line if $X$ is of the Euclidan or noncompact type.
-In any case, this means we can pull back $\Phi|_{\gamma}$ to $\R\vec{\gamma}$ and view it as a stationary, real-valued Gaussian field on the real line.
-In this way, the group exponential relating $\R\vec{\gamma}$ to $\gamma$ sends the Lebesgue measure of $\R$ to a constant multiple of the metric $\gamma$ inherits from that of $X$.
-The zeroes of the pullback of $\Phi|_{\gamma}$ to $\R\vec{\gamma}$ can thus be studied through the classical, one-dimensional, Kac-Rice formula:
+Because the field $\Phi$ is homogeneous and the metric on $X$ is invariant, the probability distribution of $\mathcal{N}_{\Sigma}$ depends only on the length, say $|\Sigma|$, of $\Sigma$.
+The identity component of the subgroup of $G$ fixing $\gamma$ is a one-parameter subgroup of $G$, and reads $\exp_{G}(\mathbb{R} \vec{\gamma})$ for some $\vec{\gamma}$ in $\mathfrak{g}$ ; it is isomorphic either to a circle or to the additive group of the real line \footnote{In the particular case where $X$ is a Riemannian symmetric space, the subgroup under discussion is a circle if $X$ is of the compact type, and a line if $X$ is of the Euclidan or noncompact type.}.